amaxwell01/css_style_guide/README.md

   without fail.
 (Preference: spaces)
 * If using spaces, choose the number of characters used per indentation level.
   (Preference: 4 spaces)
+* Leave one empty line at the end of your file for readability

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace,